How AC Solar Works

 An AC solar system doesn’t need high DC voltages – its DC voltages never exceed 80 volts.
 This makes for a safer solution.

 The DC Isolator switch is one of the most common points of failure in a DC Solar system.
-Required by law in Australia, the purpose of this switch is to separate the DC circuit from the rest of the house.
+The purpose of this switch is to separate the DC circuit from the rest of the house.
 Although the intention is to make the system safer, over time the failure of these switches and subsequent exposure to the environment is a leading cause of failure in DC solar systems.

 In an AC solar solution, there is no need for a DC isolator switch because there is no high-voltage DC circuit.
 Microinverters transform DC to AC at each panel, and the AC voltage on the rooftop is much lower because it is operating on a per-panel basis, as opposed to the combined effect in a DC Solar series circuit.